UW-CTRL/AA548-spr2024/bite-size-notes/week-1-a-discretization-numerical-integration-methods.md

 At a high level, the process of making a continuous system discrete involves analytically taking the integral of a continous system over time or using numerical methods to estimate the integration. <ins> In these notes we will focus on two main numerical methods for discretization, Euler's method (first-order method) and Runge-Kutta method(fourth-order method).</ins> There are other numerical methods between Euler's first-order method and Runge-Kutta's fourth order method (and even higher order-methods) but these two methods are the most common building blocks to understand other order numerical methods.

-## State Space Model Review and Notation
+## Preliminaries: State Space Model Review and Notation

 | System type                      | State-space model |
 | -------------------------------- | ----------------- |